 Tucked away amidst dappled woodland along the River Teign, Gidleigh Park is Devon’s newest restaurant to be awarded a prestigious Michelin star.
 Far-flung lawns provide a beautiful backdrop to the impressive Tudor-style estate, with the restaurant enjoying these restorative views alongside a wonderfully intimate dining setting.

 Boasting a multi-award-winning kitchen and restaurant, you can expect to be truly wined and dined here, from the extensive wine cellar to the simple yet decadent menus.
-Seasonal ingredients make up the backbone of the delighting menu here, with a real focus on full flavours and sophisticated palates.
+Seasonal ingredients make up the backbone of the delightful menu here, with a real focus on full flavours and sophisticated palates.

-The menu changes with the seasons, so there’s always something new to take your breath away, from partridge with pickled blackberry and a truffle jus to Vulscombe goat cheese with spelt Agnolotti, salt baked onion, and hazelnut.
+The menu changes with the seasons, so there’s always something new to take your breath away, from partridge with pickled blackberry and a truffle jus to Vulscombe goat cheese with spelt Agnolotti, salt-baked onion, and hazelnut.
 For those who enjoy a sweeter tooth, the likes of Chocolarder gorse brownies and ‘Thunder and Lightning’ tart with saffron jelly and ginger beer (and we thought thunder and lightning was perfect as is!).

-If you fancy something a little different but just as decadent, why not take your Michelin star feast to go with one of their luxury hampers?
-You’ll find a mouth-watering selection of treats, including white fig confit, locally-sourced charcuterie, and a bottle of wine – you can even kick it up a notch and add a bottle of Nyetimber Classic Cuvée, a truly lavish tipple to enjoy on the banks of the River Teign.
+If you fancy something a little different but just as decadent, why not take your Michelin Star feast to go with one of their luxury hampers?
+You’ll find a mouth-watering selection of treats, including white fig confit, locally sourced charcuterie, and a bottle of wine – you can even kick it up a notch and add a bottle of Nyetimber Classic Cuvée, a truly lavish tipple to enjoy on the banks of the River Teign.

 Michelin recommended restaurants in North Devon